diegoarvz4/weather_app/README.md

 Install Node modules with `npm i`

-Run in a local server running `npm run star:dev`
+Run in a local server running `npm run start:dev`

 Watch on localhost:9000